FedericoPolli/Simmetries_Of_Cubic_Surfaces/README.md

-# Thesis_Code
+# Code for the article "Construction of Symmetric Cubic Surfaces"

-SageMath code for the master thesis.
+Here all the SageMath code used for the article "Construction of Symmetric Cubic Surfaces" (doi.org/10.48550/arXiv.2207.04493) can be found.